 NOTE: Dress standards may vary in the different missions.
 If you have any questions, please contact us prior to enrolling.
 Listed below are the programs we have available this summer.
 Prayerfully consider which one God may be calling you to.
 For those missions marked with an asterisk () trainees must be 20 years of age or older.
 For other locations trainees must be 18 years of age or older.
-Applications for I58 must be received by April 15th.
 A program has been developed for second year WATER students.
 Call SMBI if you are interested or mention it on your application.

 The prices listed are approximate and subject to change depending on air rates.
 A non-refundable application fee of \$150.00 is required when you apply.
-The balance is due by May 4, 2020.
+The balance is due by May 4, 2022.
 Applications involving foreign countries received after June 1 will be significantly higher.